Marin Headlands - Rodeo Beach

 All Trails, a handy app for your smartphone, rates this three-mile out-and-back hike as “easy.”
 But you should be aware it also shows an elevation change of about 561 feet.
 It’s a great cardio workout!

-A bit further along Conzelman Rd., by the Headlands Lookout, is the trail leading down to Black Sands Beach.
+Continuing up the road is the Headlands Lookout is the trail leading down to Black Sands Beach.
 The path here, again an out and back, is rated “medium.”
 This is mostly attributable to the elevation gain of over 850 feet.
 Because of the hike-in, the beach is often yours alone when you get there.

 There are over 500 trails listed on the All Trails app for the Marin Headlands.
 If hiking is your thing, you could spend a year’s worth of weekends here and not run out of trails to explore.